 A one-million-square-foot distribution center has been built near the intersection of Highway 90 and Woods Road, just off I-10 West.
 The center is said to eventually provide 1,000 new jobs in the area.
 This will give a great boost to Houston's economy and real estate sector as well.
 According to Greater Houston Partnership, Greater Houston shed more than 350,000 jobs in March and April this year due to the pandemic.
 So far, it has recouped about half of those.

-But all recovery scenarios assume a successful rollout of the vaccine, with enough of the population getting inoculated to reach herd immunity by summer.
-All these factors make a good reason to invest in the Houston housing market in 2021.
+All these factors make a good reason to invest in the Houston housing market in 2022.
 Demand for all types of real estate increases with the number of local jobs.
 Additions to the local labor force tend to drive rents and prices upon rental properties in the vicinity and results in local construction of homes and apartments.

 4. Booming International Trade